mwpowellhtx/Kingdom.Collections/README.md

 ### .NET Code Analysis, Code Fixes, and other fallout

-My pursuit of the *Analyzer and Code Fix* extensibility solution also led me to discover a couple of areas that deserved serious refactoring, thereby improving upon the boilerplate project template.
+Our pursuit of the *Analyzer and Code Fix* extensibility solution also led me to discover a couple of areas that deserved serious refactoring, thereby improving upon the boilerplate project template.
 Chiefly, [*Analyzer Diagnostics*](/mwpowellhtx/Kingdom.Collections/tree/master/src/Kingdom.CodeAnalysis.Verifiers.Diagnostics) and [*Code Fixes*](/mwpowellhtx/Kingdom.Collections/tree/master/src/Kingdom.CodeAnalysis.Verifiers.CodeFixes), their helpers, etc, deserve their own projects with separately delivered packages.
 This is especially true for code generation unit testing, which depends solely upon the analyzer diagnostics alone, wholely separate from the code fixes themselves.

 In addition, there were [also a couple of extension methods](/mwpowellhtx/Kingdom.Collections/tree/master/src/Kingdom.CodeAnalysis.Verification) that We found helpful to more *fluently* verify that the code is properly generated.
 We intentionally steered clear of assuming any dependencies on [*xunit*](/xunit/xunit), or any other, test framework, at this level.
 Although, we left things fairly open to inject assertions via extension method *predicates*.